jamiek23/url-shortener/README.md

 ### nanoid
 Used to generate unique short URLs, which is also used as a database ID.
 The length is 12 characters, using a 64-character set.
 (In regex terms:
-`[A-Za-z0-9\_\-]`)
+`[A-Za-z0-9\_\-]`) It is designed to be a small and cryptographically strong module, so I will likely be reusing this module elsewhere on "real" projects.

-According to the [Nano ID Collision Calculator](https://zelark.github.io/nano-id-cc/), with a given ID length of 12, there is a 1% probability of a duplicate ID being generated in 1000 years.
+According to the [Nano ID Collision Calculator](https://zelark.github.io/nano-id-cc/), with a given ID length of 12, there is a 1% probability of a duplicate ID being generated in 1000 years assuming a rate of 1000/IDs/hour.
 Were this a real application, some additional checks would probably need to be implemented or the ID length increased.

 * [NPM module](https://www.npmjs.com/package/nanoid)

 ### dotenv
-Will load enviroment variables from `.env` file.
+Will load environment variables from `.env` file.
 Very useful when running locally without `docker-compose`.
 (When using `docker-compose`, `.env` is loaded automatically by compose itself.)